antonlindstrom/puppet-powerdns/README.md

     bundle install
     bundle exec rake

+Dependencies are downloaded and used with [librarian-puppet](https://github.com/rodjek/librarian-puppet).
+If adding new dependencies, please add them in the `Puppetfile` and `Modulefile`, thanks!

 ## Contribute
 Send pull request and add tests.
 Make sure all tests pass (modify if you need) and make sure it's style-guide compliant.